Tom Spencer (cricketer)

 Thomas William Spencer (22 March 1914 - 1 November 1995) was an English first-class sportsman who played first-class cricket for Kent County Cricket Club and association football for Lincoln City in the Football League.
 He was later a notable cricket umpire who stood in 17 Test matches and six One Day Internationals.

 Cricket career

 Playing

-Spencer played 76 matches for Kent either side of World War II as an attacking batsman.
+Spencer played 76 matches for Kent before and after World War II as an attacking batsman.
 His batting average was 20.11, he took one wicket for 19 runs from the five overs he bowled, and took 36 catches.
 Although Spencer won his County cap, his career was disrupted by World War II in which he served in the Royal Air Force.

 Umpiring

 At the suggestion of Frank Chester, Spencer joined the first-class umpire's list in 1950 and was appointed to his first Test in 1954.
 For reasons he never understood he had to wait 15 years before he was asked again.
 Years later he claimed to have been "a bit disgusted," but that he "was determined to plod on and become a bloody good county umpire."
 Spencer eventually stood in 17 Test matches, the last in 1978, and six One Day Internationals, including the first ODI at Lord's in 1972 and the first World Cup final in 1975.
 For the last 20 years until his retirement in 1980 he travelled to matches by train rather than car which he said allowed him to rest his eyes between appointments.
 In all, Spencer stood in a record 570 County Championship matches and 701 first-class fixtures, a total second only to Chester.